bourbonut/cpp-life-of-boids/README.md

 Although this git management was way better than what we did at the beggining of the project, we were only building and testing our program on one compiler, MSVC.
 And all this had to be done by hand.
 The next thing we needed was to integrate continuous integration to our project.

-# CI Pipeline
+## CI Pipeline
 Now that we have a nice branch management, and a good merge request system, the only thing missing is a good pipeline which gets triggered for every push and merge request.
  We started by using the Docker image ```conanio/gcc9``` so conan and gcc are both included and we don't have to start an image from scratch.
  Some external packages are needed to compile and run our program : ```libgtk2.0-dev``` and ```libgl1-mesa-dev```.
 The installation of these files take a few minutes (about 5).
 Since the docker image is cleared at the beginning of a new pipeline, we had to make these installation everytime.
 Since a new pipeline is created for **every pull**, which means that the developper has to wait **5 minutes** everytime he/she pushes.
 Better not miss a semi-colon !
 We will develop what actions we decided to take in order to palliate this issue.
 Now, when a developer pushes his/her branch, the new pipeline is triggered, the code is compiled on both GCC9 and Clang10 compilers, and tests are run on both these environments.
 In a merge request process, if the pipeline has not succeeded, the request is blocked until someone pushes a commit to fix the issue.
 This workflow allows us to continuously keep a clean code, which is portable on 3 different compilers.
 All of this experience has shown us that some compilers do work that other won”t do, in which case we have to make this work explicit it in the code (most often is include problems, MSVC will automatically include some files and library needed for the project, which Clang won’t do).

 # VI.
-Profiling/calcul de performances
+Profiling/performance computing
 ## Valgrind
 In order to improve the performances of the program, it is necessary to discover the sections of code that use the most resources.
 Valgrind is a Linux tool designed to help programmers analyze their code at runtime to get these precious informations.
 Valgrind simulates every single instruction the program executes.
 Because of this, the active tool checks, or profiles, not only the code in the application but also in all supporting dynamically-linked libraries, including the C libraries, and so on.